Skip to Content

-Biscuit donuts are great using refrigerated Grands.
-Fluffy and sweet, they take less than 10 minutes to bake in an air fryer or fried in oil.
+Ninja foodi air fryer biscuit donuts are great using refrigerated Grands.
+Fluffy and sweet, they take less than 10 minutes to bake instead of oil.
+If you wanted to do another round of powdered sugar donut holes go ahead and do that.

 These air fryer biscuit donuts can be made in a Cosori, Foodi, AirWave or fried in oil.
 Either way they’re an easy breakfast idea that everyone will love.
-Best way to make refrigerated biscuits better! (affiliate links present, originally published 9/20)
+Best way to make refrigerated biscuits better! (affiliate links present)

 Air Fryer Biscuit Donuts